cforte7/Cluster-Palette/README.md

 <img src='/static/Cluster-Pallete Schema.png'>

 In order to manage this database I created a python file `DB_Maintain.py` that contains a class to handle the required database functions.
 Most of the functionality is fairly straight forward so I will not go into to much detail on it, but something worth noting is the handling of numpy arrays for storage.
-As noted in the database schema, the `clusters` table has columns with datatype `numpy_array`.
+In the database schema, the `clusters` table has columns with datatype `numpy_array`.
 Since this is not a standard SQL datatype, it must be stored as a binary object (BLOB) and there are some additional steps needed to handle this.
 In the `DB_Maintain.py` file we must outline the specific conversion process between a binary object and a numpy array and vice versa.

 ```python
 def adapt_array(array):